sibvisions/reactUI.example/README.md

 This example application demonstrates using the [reactUI](https://github.com/sibvisions/reactUI) as external library.
 The application will add custom screens and will use other external libraries to demonstrate the full power.

 ## Dev Setup
+- If you are using create-react-app make sure to downgrade react to v17.0.x (https://stackoverflow.com/a/71908461)
 - run `npm install @sibvisions/reactui` to install the reactUI as dependency

 ## Getting Started